There's Something About Miriam

-There's Something About Miriam was a British reality television show filmed in 2003, created by Remy Blumenfeld and Gavin Hay and originally broadcast in the United Kingdom in February 2004.
-Hosted by Tim Vincent, it featured six men wooing 21-year-old Mexican model Miriam Rivera without revealing that she was transgender until the final episode.
+There's Something About Miriam is a British reality television series broadcast by Sky1.
+The six-episode series premiered on 22 February 2004 and concluded on 24 March 2004.
+Set in Ibiza, Spain, the series depicted six men in competition for a £10,000 reward over who could make the best impression on 21-year-old Mexican model Miriam Rivera.
+The men were required to compete in various physical challenges in addition to going on individual and group dates with Rivera.
+In the final episode, Rivera selected the one contestant who left the best impression on her; upon selection, Rivera revealed to the contestants that she was a transgender woman who had not yet undergone gender-affirming surgery.
+The series was hosted by Welsh television presenter Tim Vincent.

+The series aired on Fox Reality Channel in 2007.

 Production and filming

 Remy Blumenfeld first saw Rivera participating in a girl band, after which he planned to cast her in a TV show.
 The show was produced by the Brighter Pictures subsidiary of Endemol and was originally titled Find Me a Man.
 Recruitment ads for contestants promised "the adventure of a lifetime" with a £10,000 prize for men aged 20 to 35 who "want it all" and are "fit and up for everything."
 The contestants on the show were: